Bidirectional Active Ribbon Microphone

 The mic’s response to closer sources (proximity effect) is unknown.

 The AT4080 ships with a soft pouch, an elastic shockmount (A-T p/n AT8449/SV), and a padded storage case.

 How does the AT4081 differ from the AT4080?

 This list is not comprehensive, but we note the following differences:

-- The case and headbasket design are different; the AT4081 is physically smaller, making it easier to position for instrumental applications.
+- The case and headbasket design are different; the AT4081 is much smaller and might be easier to position for some applications.

 The mic was released in 2009.

 |dual 55mm x 5mm x 2micron ribbons||100 Ohms (Low)||Self-noise: 22.0 dB(A)|